Education in Uganda: Female education

+Menstruation is a barrier girls face limiting them to attend school.
+Since 2016, successful interventions in Ugandan schools include the distribution of reusable sanitary pad kits.
+This gives girls confidence to attend school without being held back by their menstruation.
+Providing essential resources like sanitary pads ensures better well-being and reinforces a sense of dignity and self-worth.

 In 2007 the government implemented Universal Secondary Education (USE) with research showing that girls secondary public education enrollment rates increased approximately 49%.
 This policy is most beneficial to girls of poor households who otherwise would not have had the opportunity to attend due to fees and the general belief that boys secondary education yields more benefits than a girls.
 There are a few explanations for the increased enrollment aside from the USE policy such as poor or inaccurate reporting of student enrollment, the growing population, and new schools being built or included in the USE policy.
 Further, the overall performance since the USE has been utilized has decreased in the schools, as teachers are working in worse conditions and students are not as motivated, especially as their parents have now seen education as completely in the realm of the government whereas the policy meant to involve a plethora of actors to support children's education.

 The government has attempted various policies targeted at adult education, with inconsistent results.
 These include: the Functional Adult Literacy (FAL) Programme, Women's Empowerment Programme (WEP), and the National Adult Literacy Strategic Investment Plan (NALSIP).
 Some results prove that these programmes have bettered the living conditions of women, as they have increased influence in decision making, greater economic accumulation, better self-esteem, and knowledge of their rights in society.
 However, these results are not widespread; many women do not register for these programmes, especially those in the rural parts of Uganda.
 The women who do choose to enroll often have low attendance rates or high drop-out rates.